Telegraph 25th April - Madeleine McCann: Are the police any closer to knowing the truth?

 The McCanns told police they had put Madeleine to bed with her pink comfort blanket and favourite soft toy, Cuddle Cat, and was wearing short-sleeved Marks & Spencer Eeyore pyjamas.

-Crucially, however, the apartment was not initially treated as a crime scene, meaning around 20 people went in and out before it was sealed off, contaminating potential evidence.
+Crucially, however, [You must be registered and logged in to see this link.], meaning around 20 people went in and out before it was sealed off, contaminating potential evidence.
 Roadblocks were not put in place until 10am the next day, border guards were not informed for hours and Interpol did not put out a global missing persons alert for five days.

 It meant that the most crucial time of any missing persons investigation – the first 24 hours – was largely squandered, and police have been trying to catch up ever since.
 Yet potentially key sightings and artists’ impressions of suspects were kept from the public for years.